 Limit groups to 50 or fewer, masks should be worn when safe physical distancing can't be maintained.
 Water fountains remain closed, so be sure to bring your own water and hand sanitizer.
 Clean hands before and after use.
 If you are sick or have symptoms, stay home and do not use playgrounds.
 Please click here to read the CDC's safety guidelines on playground use.

 Outdoor areas generally require normal routine cleaning and do not require disinfection.
 Spraying disinfectant on sidewalks and in parks is not an efficient use of disinfectant supplies and has not been proven to reduce the risk of COVID-19 to the public.
 You should continue existing cleaning and hygiene practices for outdoor areas.

 Select facilities are CLOSED at this time.
 Hopkins Community Center & Terrace Room and Sports & Recreation Center are OPEN to the public, while the Haish Gymnasium are only open for scheduled programs, as select in-person programs and events are available in Phase 4.
 Check out our Winter Program Guide to explore what programs are offered.
 Visit our 'Virtual Community Center' to explore virtual program options!

 LIMITED PHONES DURING PHASE 4

-During Phase 4, select District staff continue to work from home, while others may be in their offices.
+During Phase 4, select District staff may, on occasion, continue to work from home, while others may be in their offices.
 During this time, we encourage you to utilize our website, send us an email, or message us on social media.
 You can find a staff directory with email addresses here: https://www.dekalbparkdistrict.com/staff-directory

 The DeKalb Park District has begun the refund process or providing household credits for COVID-19 related cancellations.
 If you are entitled to a refund or household credit, and have not received one yet at this time, please contact Greg Bruggeman at email@example.com.
 We ask that you please be patient as we work through this difficult time.